Thank you for choosing the Federal Reserve Bank of Atlanta's Canadian Check Collection Service.

 To aid in the collection of Canadian checks and to reduce the number of avoidable returns and adjustments, FRB Atlanta will make every effort to correctly process forward items deposited in mismatched cash letters.

 A Cash Letter Correction fee will be charged per item in addition to the appropriate forward collection fees.
-For information on fees, please see fee schedule.
-(XLS)
+For information on fees, please see Check Services fee schedule.

-FRB Atlanta will make every effort to assist in expediting the collection of Canadian items and avoid return items through the Cash Letter Correction service.
-However, FRB Atlanta is under no obligation to correct cash letters and may, at its discretion, return such items.
+The Federal Reserve Bank of Atlanta will make every effort to assist in expediting the collection of Canadian items and avoid return items through the Cash Letter Correction service.
+However, the Reserve Bank is under no obligation to correct cash letters and may, at its discretion, return such items.
 The Reserve Bank will not be liable if an item deposited in a wrong fund cash letter is not corrected for any reason.

 A common error made by a depositor is a Canadian funds item included in a U.S. funds cash letter, or the reverse.
 Please verify the sorting of your work.
 Resolving these types of errors can be a lengthy process as we may have to deal directly with our Canadian vendor on a case-by-case basis.